sanggreterra/inaanak-app/README.md

 [Part 1]
 Create a CRUD API Using any framework that you want and connect it in MySQL.

-INAANAK
+INAANAK Entities:
 - id (int)
 - name (text)
 - pamasko (float)

 API Calls:
-- GET - localhost:8000/inaanak
+- ✅GET - localhost:8000/inaanak
-- GET - localhost:8000/inaanak/:id
+- ✅GET - localhost:8000/inaanak/:id
-- POST - localhost:8000/inaanak
+- ✅POST - localhost:8000/inaanak
-- PATCH - GET - localhost:8000/inaanak/:id
+- ❌PATCH - GET - localhost:8000/inaanak/:id
-- DELETE - localhost:8000/inaanak/:id
+- ✅DELETE - localhost:8000/inaanak/:id

 [Part 2]
-Task: Enhance and Extend the Inaanak Application
+Enhance and Extend the Inaanak Application

 Modify the Inaanak API
 - Add pagination functionality to the API to support efficient data retrieval for large datasets.